Internet Explorer Security Zones Arcana

 We have a group policy object that sets Zone Elevation to Prompt for the Local Computer Zone ("Windows Components/Internet Explorer/Internet Control Panel/Security Page/Local Machine Zone/Web sites in less privileged Web content zones can navigate into this zone" set to "Enabled: Prompt").
 We also have disabled the Local Machine Zone Lockdown (LMZL) for Internet Explorer (under Windows Components/Internet Explorer/Security Features/Local Machine Zone Lockdown Security).

-http://encompassnw.org, I’m prompted about zone elevation to “ieframe.dll” when I mouse over the “Children”, “Families”, etc. menu links on the left side of the page.
+When I subsequently visit http://encompassnw.org, I’m prompted about zone elevation to “ieframe.dll” when I mouse over the “Children”, “Families”, etc. menu links on the left side of the page.
 What’s up with that?

 Using Fiddler to view the HTTP traffic as I interact with the site, I don’t see any HTTP requests made as I hover over the menu.
 If there really is a navigation leading to Zone elevation, it’s not using the HTTP protocol.